Technology is making fashion sustainable, as these six great innovations illustrate

 Thanks to science, there are plenty of materials that are not only saving animals’ lives, but the planet, too.
 For example, clothing brand Musto have created a clothing range in partnership with Land Rover called ABOVE AND BEYOND that uses Primaloft® Black Eco, which offers a sustainable and lightweight alternative to down feathers that doesn’t compromise warmth, comfort or flexibility.

-Aimed at adventurers, some of their jackets that are made of PrimaLoft® also have Aerogel-lined pockets to protect mobile phones, enabling them to maintain their battery power for longer.
-Aerogel technology, originally designed by NASA, consists of 95% air and is the lightest solid known to man, meaning it’s cheaper to transport clothing made of this.
+Aimed at adventurers, some of their jackets that are made of PrimaLoft® also have Aerogel-lined pockets.
+This protects mobile phones, enabling them to maintain their battery power for longer.
+Aerogel technology, originally designed by NASA, consists of 95% air and.
+It is the lightest solid known to man, meaning it’s cheaper to transport clothing made of this.
+It’s also way warmer than down or fur!
+We love how technology is making fashion sustainable, but also cruelty-free, too.

 No one could really have envisaged how quickly things would progress over just a few short decades.
-The only question now being how, if and when all these amazing developments will be used to further matters of universal interest – conservation, sustainability, carbon-reduction, and of course, style!
+We can’t wait to see how, if and when all these amazing developments will go forward in matters of universal interest.
+Those being: conservation, sustainability, carbon-reduction, and of course, style!

 All images courtesy of the brands mentioned